6 small-town music festivals in Manitoba that you need to tune into

 Real Love Summer Festival in Teulon

-After three incredibly successful years, it’s no surprise that Real Love Summer Fest is back again.
+After a number of incredibly successful years, it’s no surprise that Real Love Summer Fest is back again.
 With a growing fan base, this three-day music extravaganza has secured a new location in Teulon, Manitoba, with promises of beautiful scenery and shaded camping in the forest.
 This summer, watch performances, wander through art installations from local artists and take in the experience that is Real Love.

 Rainbow Trout Music Festival in Roseau River

 August 16 to 18, 2019